 The first logo was a torch with an oval plaque bearing the company’s name.

 The burning torch is a symbol of superiority.
 The founder prophesied that the company would be a leader.
-This was very cocky, considering that before the end of World War II, 90% of this business in the city was owned by Kodak.
+This was very cocky, considering that before the end of World War II, 90% of the city’s business was Kodak-owned.

 The fire on top was also the embodiment of light, which is important for the light-sensitive paper to work.